I have previously written posts about Sarine Technologies Ltd:

 4) My take:

-If there are ways to differentiate a lab made diamond from a real natural diamond (which there are, using advanced test methods), there will always be a niche for natural diamonds.
+If there are ways to differentiate a lab-made diamond from a real natural diamond (which there are, using advanced test methods), there will always be a niche for natural diamonds.
 It is, after all, a symbol of eternal love.

-Synthetic diamonds can never replace that role (especially in the jewelry industry).
+Synthetic diamonds can never replace that role (especially in the jewellery industry).
 I believe that the price of the real diamond will probably not be affected much, but the price of synthetic diamonds (with increased availability) will drop.

 The reasoning for this is that the real value of a diamond comes in the form of our perception of its value.
 Much in the same way that synthetic pearls and fake leather did not dampen the demand for the authentic, natural equivalents, so too natural diamonds will not be easily replaced.